ElMassimo/vue-custom-element-example/package/README.md

 [custom element]: https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements
 [demo]: https://vue-custom-element-example.netlify.app

-# Vue 3 Custom Element Demo
+# Vue 3 Custom Elements as a Library

 This package is an example on how to package a [custom element] by using the [`defineCustomElement`][defineCustomElement] API in Vue 3.